-A version of this article was previously published in the June 2018 edition of the San Diego Business Journal.
+This article was updated February 2020, and a version was previously published in the June 2018 edition of the San Diego Business Journal.

-A balanced approach to SOX compliance—one that considers the organization’s risk tolerance, budget, and operational goals—can keep your company growing and compliant.
+A balanced approach to SOX compliance considers the organization’s risk tolerance, budget, and operational goals.
+Here are four steps to help you keep your company growing and compliant.

 - The Securities and Exchange Commission (SEC) determines management’s responsibilities in assessing and certifying their ICFR, covered by SOX.